Lancashire: Education

 Lancashire has a mostly comprehensive system with four state grammar schools.
 Not including sixth form colleges, there are 77 state schools (not including Burnley's new schools) and 24 independent schools.
 Sixth form provision is limited at most schools in most districts, with only Fylde and Lancaster districts having mostly sixth forms at schools.
 The rest depend on FE colleges and sixth form colleges, where they exist.
 South Ribble has the largest school population and Fylde the smallest (only three schools).
 Burnley's schools have had a new broom and have essentially been knocked down and started again in 2006.
 There are many Church of England and Catholic faith schools in Lancashire.

-Lancashire is home to four universities: Lancaster University, the University of Central Lancashire, Edge Hill University and the Lancaster campus of the University of Cumbria.
+Lancashire is home to four universities: Lancaster University (a member of the N8 Research Partnership of northern research-intensive universities), the University of Lancashire in Preston and the Lancaster campus of the University of Cumbria (both members of the MillionPlus group of modern universities), and Edge Hill University in Ormskirk (founded as a teacher training college in 1885).
 Seven colleges offer higher education courses.